Have you ever sat down with a cup of coffee and tried to list off all the Legend of Zelda games in order?

 28. Dekisugi Tingle Pack (2009)

-5 Tingle mini games on one cart.
+5 Tingle mini-games on one cart.
 Dekisugi Tingle Pack boasted cool DSI camera features and was available through the Nintendo reward points system.

-29. Irozuki Tincle no Koi no Balloon Trip (2009)
+29. Irozuki Tingle no Koi no Balloon Trip (2009)

 It’s Tingle time… again.
-A man falls into a story book and becomes Tingle.
+A man falls into a storybook and becomes Tingle.

 The aim of this game is to buy gifts for women and dance with a Princess… weird right?